Unlock free trial

 AdTech MarTech

-Purpose purchasing/selling ad placements, managing ad campaigns dealing with a huge variety of promotion/management tasks
+Purpose Purchasing/selling ad placements, managing ad campaigns, optimizing ad placements Dealing with a huge variety of promotion/management tasks

 Channels Display, video, PPC, CTV, OTT, etc. Social media, email, direct sales, conversational marketing, video/content marketing